F5Networks/f5-azure-arm-templates/experimental/cluster/1nic/README.md

 After the deployment successfully finishes, you can find the BIG-IP Management UI\SSH URLs by doing the following:

-* Find the resource group that was deployed, which is the same name as the "dnsLabel".
-When you click on this object you will see the deployment status.
+* Find the Resource Group that deployed, which is the same name as the "dnsLabel".
+When you click this object you see the deployment status.
-* Click on the deployment status, and then the deployment.
+* Click the Deployment Status, and then the Deployment.
-* In the "Outputs" section you will find the URL's and ports that you can use to connect to the F5 cluster.
+* In the "Outputs" area, you find the URLs and ports you can use to connect to the F5 cluster.

 ## Design Patterns